mo-faruque/RoBERTa_base_inquiry_classifier/readme.md

 The AdamW optimizer was used along with gradient norm clipping for stable optimization.

-Data parallelism via PyTorch's `DataParallel` module was used to train across two NVIDIA GPUs simultaneously.
+Data parallelism via PyTorch's `DataParallel` module was used to train across two **NVIDIA RTX 3060 (12GB VRAM each)** GPUs simultaneously.
 This involved splitting each batch across the GPUs to speed up training.

 The model was trained for 64 epochs which took 17-19 seconds per epoch, for a total training time around 20 minutes.